Toolchain and dependecies

 Contributors are generally not expected to modify automation scripts.
 However, if your changes require specific build steps, feel free to propose them.

-: Defines the MkDocs image used to preview changes to the documentation locally (see below).
+The Dockerfile for the documentation is located in the docs directory, and defines the MkDocs image used to preview changes to the documentation locally (see below).

 Note